 Jack Bauer Interrogation Technique: At times, Elliot, Fin or Olivia beat up suspects and culprits alike, or emotionally blackmailing both witnesses and victims, driving at least one of them to suicide.
 It's all in the name of justice!

-Dr. Huang: "What's next, are you going to bash in people's skulls to make them talk?"
+Dr. Huang: "What are you gonna do next, bash in people's skulls to make them talk?"

 Just A Flesh Wound: Without fail, every bullet taken by one of the main characters will "narrowly miss" a lung or major artery, and they can be expected to make a "full recovery", though occasionally the injury will carry over into the next few episodes.

-Briefly subverted when everyone thinks Alex Cabot died from a bullet to the shoulder.
+Double subverted when everyone thinks Alex Cabot died from a bullet to the shoulder, but it turns out she survived and is going into Witness Protection.

 See also M.E.
 Warner's A Day in the Limelight episode, "Blast", where she shoots a perp in the leg, intending to cause nonfatal damage.
 Justified for two reasons: She's a medical doctor, and therefore would know where to aim to avoid a mortal injury; and, more importantly, the perp was holding up a bank with an entire squadron of police cars waiting outside, and he had just fired at them, and was seconds away from committing suicide by cop.